Compare the best internet service providers in Savannah. Find fiber, cable, and wireless options.

 Local Demographics

 With a median household income of $42,610, affordable internet access is a priority for Savannah households.
-Low-income plans from providers like AT&T Access, Spectrum Internet Assist, and the FCC's Affordable Connectivity Program successor can reduce monthly costs to $10-30/month for qualifying residents.
+Low-cost plans and offers from providers like AT&T Access, Spectrum Internet Advantage, and Lifeline-supported service are advertised around $10-30/month for qualifying residents — verify current rates with each provider; pricing/availability vary, subject to change.

 Compare 9 internet providers serving 147,780 Savannah residents.
 Xfinity leads with 93% cable and fiber coverage, while AT&T Fiber continues expanding across the Hostess City.